Aliases for SEMG1 Gene

 Previous GeneCards Identifiers for SEMG1 Gene

 The protein encoded by this gene is the predominant protein in semen.
 The encoded secreted protein is involved in the formation of a gel matrix that encases ejaculated spermatozoa.
-The prostate-specific antigen (PSA) protease processes this protein into smaller peptides, with each possibly having a separate function.
-The proteolysis process breaks down the gel matrix and allows the spermatozoa to move more freely.
-The antimicrobial peptide SgI-29 is an antimicrobial peptide with antibacterial activity. [provided by RefSeq, Nov 2014]
+This preproprotein is proteolytically processed by the prostate-specific antigen (PSA) protease to generate multiple peptide products that exhibit distinct functions.
+One of these peptides, SgI-29, is an antimicrobial peptide with antibacterial activity.
+This proteolysis process also breaks down the gel matrix and allows the spermatozoa to move more freely.
+This gene and another similar semenogelin gene are present in a gene cluster on chromosome 20. [provided by RefSeq, Feb 2016]

 GeneCards Summary for SEMG1 Gene

-SEMG1 (Semenogelin I) is a Protein Coding gene.
-Among its related pathways are Disease and RNA Polymerase I Promoter Opening.
-GO annotations related to this gene include structural molecule activity.
+SEMG1 (Semenogelin 1) is a Protein Coding gene.
+Diseases associated with SEMG1 include Male Infertility and Pelvic Varices.
+Among its related pathways are Defensins and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include structural molecule activity.
 An important paralog of this gene is SEMG2.

 Predominant protein in semen.
 It participates in the formation of a gel matrix entrapping the accessory gland secretions and ejaculated spermatozoa.
 Fragments of semenogelin and/or fragments of the related proteins may contribute to the activation of progressive sperm movements as the gel-forming proteins are fragmented by KLK3/PSA.